How to find the auto financing you need to buy your next Toyota.

 - Secured car loan.
 This requires your purchased car to be attached to the loan as collateral.
 Rates can be lower with your car used as collateral.
 But that means if you default, the lender can repossess the vehicle.

 - Car lease.
 Instead of owning this car, you’re essentially borrowing it by making monthly payments.
-At the end of your lease you have the option of buying the car, or trading it in for a new lease.
-There are restrictions on mileage and car maintenance.
+At the end of your lease you may have the option of buying the car or trading it in for a new lease.

 - Dealer finance.
-You could also get Toyota finance from a car dealership.
+You could also get financing for a Toyota from a car dealership.
 This is a convenient option because you can sort everything out — insurance, registration, license plates — when you buy the car.
 Loan terms are generally three to seven years and require a large down payment.

 How much do popular Toyota models cost?